sophiakenney/compare_sdublin/README.md

       * `pangenome` :
       * `phylo` :
       * `readqc` : read qc tables
-          * `combinedkreports.xlsx` is too large for Github and can be found at XXX
       * `script` : all R scripts

 ### Analysis Pipeline